detain/interserver-api-samples/data/md/_api_webhosting_cancel_service.md

 **API Function Name: api_webhosting_cancel_service**

-This Function Applies to the Webhosting services.
+This Function Applies to the Web Hosting services.
 * Cancels a service for the passed module matching the passed id.
 Canceling a
 * service will also cancel any addons for that service at the same time.